yongsannnn/Assignment-One/readme.md

 Only when specific information is needed the user will require to carry out input.
 Eg, nearest outlet from current location.

-## Heat Map
+## Heatmap
 As the data set is heavy with numbers.
-Heat map makes showing this chunky dataset into simple and readable chart.
+Heatmap makes showing this chunky dataset into simple and readable chart.

 With the compliment of color selection, at a glance the user is able to infer the dataset.